 On this page

-- An article regarding the worldwide sources of bodies for anatomy teaching has just been published in Academic Medicine – see the ahead-of-print version.
+- An article regarding the worldwide sources of bodies for anatomy teaching has been published in Academic Medicine – see this link (it is open access).

 - The recommendations of good practice for body donation are directly available on the IFAA website – click the button “RECOMMENDATIONS” in the menu above!